hewiefreeman/SvgFactoryJS/README.md

     //or as an SVG Element reference:
     var svg2 = svgFactory.get(svg2Element);

 <b>svgFactory.get()</b> returns an <b>SvgFactoryImage</b>.
-You can use these <b>SvgFactoryImage</b>s to access all the features to manipulate the SVGs with SvgFactoryJS.
+You can use an <b>SvgFactoryImage</b> to access all the features to manipulate the underlying SVG with SvgFactoryJS.
 This makes it fast and easy to remove SVG elements (and it's garbage) from your site, or set the SVG's color, size, or ID:

     //...
     var svg = svgFactory.get("theSvg");